 - There is a $20 fee for all replacement ID cards, which will be assessed to the student’s bill in Student Accounts.

-- Note: students will need a photo ID to pick up their card.
+- Students will need a photo ID to pick up their card.
 Acceptable forms of ID include: driver’s license, passport, high school or other university photo ID.

-Like the Binghamton University Bearcat Families Facebook page today so you can receive daily news and information from Binghamton University, as well as win fun prizes just for parents!
+Follow Binghamton University Bearcat Families Facebook page and @binghamtonfamily on Instagram to receive daily news and information from Binghamton University, as well as win fun prizes just for parents!

 If you're planning a trip to Binghamton, visit the Visiting Binghamton section on our website or the Greater Binghamton Convention and Visitors Bureau for information on what to see, where to stay and where to eat while you're here.